|

 • Sleep position: How do you normally sleep?
 Do you curl up on your side or do you like to stretch out?

-Obviously being able to sleep horizontally (wall to wall) gives you extra floor space and room in your van, but if you’re tall, you probably need to sleep vertically (head toward the back and feet toward the front).
+Being able to sleep horizontally (wall to wall) gives you extra floor space and room in your van, but if you’re tall, you probably need to sleep vertically (head toward the back and feet toward the front).

-If you want a platform bed and want to be able to sleep horizontally across the width of your van (rather than front to back) but you’re too tall, then you might consider installing flares.
-Flares are made for Sprinters, Transits, Promasters, and the Nissan NV, and when installed, extend the width of your van in the bed area.
+If you want a platform bed and want to be able to sleep horizontally across the width of your van (rather than front to back) but you’re too tall, then you might consider installing Flares.
+Flares are made for Sprinters, Transits, Promasters, Ford E-Series Vans, and other types of van.
+When installed, they extend the width of your van in the bed area.
 This allows you to comfortably sleep across the van rather than down the length of the van.
-By changing the orientation of your bed, you gain a couple of feet inside the vehicle for living space that can be used to add seating, a larger galley, or even a bathroom.
-The downside of flares is you do lose some insulation and they’re an expensive investment.

 Van Mattress Options

 While you may just think you can throw your mattress from home in your van, that may not be the best option.
-Instead of planning your van layout around your mattress, we’d recommend picking your bed style and orientation first then finding a mattress that works in your space.
+Instead of planning your van layout around your mattress, I’d recommend picking your bed style and orientation first then finding a mattress that works in your space.
 Remember, you’re going to be sleeping in your van bed every night, so you want to pick something that’s comfortable and durable.

 Traditional Mattress

 Using a mattress you already own is the easiest and cheapest option, but there are a few things to consider before tossing a standard mattress into your van.
 First, a traditional mattress might not easily fit in your van, especially if you’re planning on sleeping horizontally (traditional mattresses are usually longer than the width of most vans), and because of the coils, they can’t be cut to size.
-Traditional mattresses are also heavier and ~12″ thick, which may leave you with not a lot of head space to sit upright in your bed, especially if you have a fixed bed with bikes stored underneath.

 Foam Mattress